s-anicic/cherry-blossom-sakuras-renewal/README.md

 ## 📜 License

 © 2025 Sara Anicic.
-All rights reserved.
+All rights reserved.<br>
-You are free to download and run this game for personal use.
+You are free to download and run this game for personal use.<br>
 Do not copy, modify, or redistribute the code without permission.